-Three site-wide programmatic agreements among the DOE Oak Ridge Office, the State Historic Preservation Officer, and the Advisory Council on Historic Preservation concerning management of historical and cultural properties on ORR, at ORNL, and at Y-12 have been enforced since their respective approvals.
+Three site-wide programmatic agreements among the DOE Oak Ridge Office, the State Historic Preservation Officer, and the Advisory Council on Historic Preservation concerning management of historical and cultural properties on ORR, at ORNL, and at Y-12 are being implemented since their respective approvals.

-1.4 Oak Ridge Sites
+1.4.
+Oak Ridge Sites

 ORR includes a number of sites critical to the mission of DOE.
-Eight of these sites are described in this section: ORNL, the Y-12 Complex, ETTP, EMWMF, the Oak Ridge Environmental Research Park, ORISE, NNSA OST AOEC, and the Transuranic Waste Processing Center (TWPC) Sludge Buildout Facility.
+Eight of these sites are described in this section: ORNL, the Y-12 Complex, ETTP, EMWMF, the Oak Ridge National Environmental Research Park, ORISE, NNSA OST AOEC, and the Transuranic Waste Processing Center (TWPC).